Guardians of the Galaxy (soundtrack): Track listing

 All songs—with the exception of "Spirit in the Sky", which is played in the trailer—are featured in the film.
 "Never Been to Spain" by Three Dog Night, "Magic" by Pilot, and "Livin' Thing" by Electric Light Orchestra were also used during filming; however, the scenes in which they were featured were cut from the final version of the film.
 "Wichita Lineman" by Glen Campbell and "Mama Told Me (Not to Come)" by Three Dog Night were originally considered for the film instead of "Moonage Daydream".
 "Fox on the Run" by Sweet and "Surrender" by Cheap Trick were also considered for the film.
-Both would be used for Guardians of the Galaxy Vol. 2s Awesome Mix Vol. 2.
+Both would be used for Guardians of the Galaxy Vol. 2s Awesome Mix Vol. 2, with Fox on the Run only being played in the second trailer.